Santa Maria del Pi, Barcelona: History

 It is known that in 987 there existed a church outside the city walls and to the west of Barcelona.
 This was a small Romanesque church dedicated to the Blessed Lady of the Pine Tree (one of the titles of the Virgin Mary).
 The church was most likely built between 1319 and 1391.
 It opened on 17 June 1453.
 The style of the church was Catalan Gothic, with a single nave almost devoid of ornamentation.
-Peter the Ceremonious made donations at the year 1379 to begin to built the bell tower, which ended in the works directed by Bartomeu Mas, between 1460 until his death in 1497.
+Peter the Ceremonious made donations at the year 1379 to begin to build the bell tower, which ended in the works directed by Bartomeu Mas, between 1460 until his death in 1497.
 The chapel de la Sang also was built by Bartomeu Mas in 1486.

 The earthquake in Catalonia in 1428 caused serious damage to the church, especially on the façade.

-It was affected by the bombings of 1714 during the war of the Spanish succession and by the explosion of a non-related ammunition dump causing the collapse of the presbistery and destroying the main altarpiece and all the ornaments that there were, although the Virgin and other images were saved.
-There was also damage to a side chapel as well as in the all of the nave's stained glass windows, which were broken during the siege.
+It was affected by the bombings of 1714 during the War of the Spanish Succession and by the explosion of a non-related ammunition dump causing the collapse of the presbistery and destroying the main altarpiece and all the ornaments that there were, although the Virgin and other images were saved.
+There was also damage to a side chapel as well as in all of the nave's stained glass windows, which were broken during the siege.
 The church finds itself without the kidnapped bells and the ruined temple.
-Beginning in 1717, repairs began with the work of Joan Fiter, but a first restoration project was not carried out until 1863-1884 by Francisco de Paula del Villar y Lozano.
+Beginning in 1717, repairs began with the work of Joan Fiter, but a first restoration project was not carried out until 1863–1884 by Francisco de Paula del Villar y Lozano.
 The roofs of the chapels, the front and the rear facade were restored.
 The Baroque decoration of the temple was also eliminated.
 Towards 1915 it was restored again.

 In 1936 the church was gutted by a fire deliberately set by anarchists, who wanted to destroy the building.
 The church was restored following the end of the Civil War.